deveshm/connormcgarr.github.io/_posts/2019-08-24-CTP-OSCE-Thoughts.md

 Why do you think Offensive Security certifications never expire?
 Why do you think many organizations value any Offensive Security certified personnel, and invest in their training?

 The reason is clear.
-Although there definitely is a lot of technical acumen to be obtained from these courses- the courses are all about the ["Try Harder"](https://www.offensive-security.com/offsec/say-try-harder/) mentality and mindset.
+Although there definitely is a lot of technical acumen to be obtained from these courses - the courses are all about the ["Try Harder"](https://www.offensive-security.com/offsec/say-try-harder/) mentality and mindset.

 The reason why the Offensive Security certifications don't expire, in my opinion, is this.
 Anyone who obtained the OSCP when the course was _Penetration with BackTrack_ has the same validity as anyone who took the updated course, _Penetration with Kali Linux_.
 This is because Offensive Security is aware that anyone who can complete the course at one stage, would be able to do it at any other stage (given the fact they have access to the same resources as students who enroll in updated courses).
 Offensive Security know the ferocity and vigor that goes into the exams.
 It’s as much a mind game as it is a test of your technical knowledge.
 Offensive Security knows that anyone who has the mindset to pass the exams in one variation of the material, would be capable of applying the same techniques, mental focus, and sheer willpower to any other type of material/exam.
 The exams are designed in such a way that lateral thinking and creativity are just as important, if not more, than the technical aspects of the exams.
 In all reality, anyone who is persistent enough to obtain the certification in 2009, could replicate the same dedication and discipline in 2039.

 The course is called _Cracking the Perimeter_ for a reason.
 There is so much more out there in the world of offensive security.
-This course barely scratches the surface- yet is still like drinking from a garden hose.
+This course barely scratches the surface - yet is still like drinking from a garden hose.
 All of the concepts taught in the course, are needed in order to understand modern day exploit mitigations.

 How can you run if you don't know how to walk?

 OSCE is not a matter the outdated content.
 It is a matter of understanding the material from the course, along with thinking in multiple dimensions and laterally.
 That is why these courses are created with the certification challenges.
 It is so students learn how to apply what they know in effective and creative new ways, not just regurgitate what was memorized in the course.

-Although I think that the courses are always valuable, in any state, if Offensive Security updated the OSCE tomorrow- that would be awesome!
+Although I think that the courses are always valuable, in any state, if Offensive Security updated the OSCE tomorrow - that would be awesome!
 I would be 100 percent behind it, and I am sure the material would be amazing.
 However, that does not take away anything from someone who obtained the OSCE if new course materials came along 2 days later.
 The certification is about actually thinking, and not just tallying up completed objectives.

 Remember what competencies are gained from these exams.
 Not just technical knowledge, but ingenious thinking and being persistent until the job is done.
 That is why the Offensive Security courses get updated at strategic times, and why the certifications do not expire.